Employer's Annual Health and Safety Reports: Additional information and resources

 "Other hazardous occurrences" are any other situations where events have occurred that resulted in:

-2.5 Total Number of Hours Worked
+2.5 Total Hours Worked by All Employees (Full Year)

-The report must include all the hours worked by all employees including fulltime, parttime, seasonal, student, etc. Do not include data from contractors that do not fit the legal employer/employee relationship criteria.
+The report must include all the hours worked by all employees including full-time, part-time, seasonal, student, etc. Do not include data from contractors that do not fit the legal employer/employee relationship criteria.

-If your organization tracks work by mileage rather than hours worked, you can use the following formula to convert mileage into hours worked.
+If your organization records work by distance travelled, please use the following formula(s) to convert into hours worked.

 Take the total mileage travelled and divide by the average speed limit encountered.